-The non-performing asset ratio of this operating segment as of 31st December, 2017 was 3.9 per cent. compared with 2.7 per cent. as of 31st December, 2016.
-This operating segment's non-performing assets coverage ratio decreased to 85 per cent. as of 31st December, 2017, from 124 per cent. as of 31st December, 2016.
-These changes were mainly as a result of increased impairments of wholesale loans.
+The non-performing loan ratio of this operating segment as of 31st December, 2018 was 5.3 per cent. compared with 3.9 per cent. as of 31st December, 2017 mainly as a result of increased impairments of wholesale loans as a result of deteriorating macroeconomic conditions.
+This operating segment's non-performing loan coverage ratio decreased to 81 per cent. as of 31st December, 2018, from 85 per cent. as of 31st December, 2017.